RobertoPirrone/digitaltechne/src/frontend/tutorials/MultiLanguage.md

 ## Nationalized Pull Down Menus

-Pull down menus should appear in the current language, uat the keys associated with the prompts must be the same in any language
+Pull down menus should appear in the current language, but the keys associated with the prompts must be the same in any language

 Json files are built starting from an ad hoc file (i..e. a file for each menu) and calling xsl2i18n with the command line option **--pulldown** .
 This creates json files used by useTranslate with these characteristics:
 - field **Label**, name of the pulldown